Facilitators

 ANALYSIS

-It is clear under these provisions that adoption facilitation for a fee by any entity other than a licensed child placing agency is illegal in Tennessee.
-It is acknowledged that adoption facilitation is legal in some other states.
-However if the couple paying for the adoption facilitation service is located in the State of Tennessee, to make such payment is a crime.
-It is a Class C Felony punishable by not less than 3 years nor more than 15 years in prison and a fine not to exceed $10,000 for an individual or a fine of $250,000 for a corporation under the laws of the state of Tennessee.
+Based upon these statutes, adoption facilitation for a fee by any entity other than a licensed child-placing agency is illegal in Tennessee.
+Adoption facilitation is legal in some other states.
+However, in the State of Tennessee, it is a Class C Felony punishable by not less than 3 years nor more than 15 years in prison and a fine not to exceed $10,000 for an individual or a fine of $250,000 for a corporation under the laws of the state of Tennessee.
+Assisting in the commission of this crime carries the same penalty.

 CONCLUSION

 Do not retain facilitators.
-If you have already retained a facilitator but you have not received custody of a child, you should be able to set aside your contract because it is illegal and therefore void.
-Because payment is the key to the illegality, under no circumstances should you send a facilitator more money than you have already sent.
+If you have already retained a facilitator but you have not received custody of a child, you may be able to set aside your contract because it is illegal and therefore void.
+If you have signed a contract, but have not sent money, do not send money.
+You could be assisting in the commission of a crime.

 Reference: Tennessee Code Sections: TCA § 36-1-108 & TCA § 36-1-109